erlete/aerotech-programming-course/docs/python/interpreter/README.md

 ## Python packages

 The Python language relies on collaborative development for additional functionality, which is manifested in the form of packages.
-You will learn about package installation in [the next chapter](../packages/README.md).
+You will learn about package installation in [**the next chapter**](../packages/README.md).

 If you want to go back to [the previous chapter](/docs/version-control/github-desktop/README.md), go ahead!